plipowczan/brain/content/ABOUT/Motivation system for my kids.md

 ## Update 2023 02
 Moreover I got some inspiration from podcast: [Paul ORFALEA czyli jak zarobić MILIARDY dzięki zamartwianiu się – Zen Jaskiniowca – zrozumieć i wcielić](https://zenjaskiniowca.pl/paul-orfalea-czyli-jak-zarobic-miliardy-dzieki-zamartwianiu-sie/)

+## Update 2023 09
+Changed electronic task creation to paper schedule.
+Each task in schedule is worth let's say 1zł.
+They have about 50 tasks so they can earn 50zł.
+However we by default each week take 20zł for keep.
+Like in real life - the keep expenses we all have.

 We can introduce a rule from this podcast ex. give 5 USD from which 3 they can spend 1 share with others and 1 save for later.